SSQ/Coursera-Stanford-Algorithms-Specialization/README.md

 Course can be found in [Coursera](https://www.coursera.org/learn/algorithms-greedy)

-More details about this course can be found in my [Github](https://github.com/SSQ/Coursera-Stanford-Greedy-Algorithms-Minimum-Spanning-Trees-and-Dynamic-Programming)
+Slides and more details about this course can be found in my Github [SSQ](https://github.com/SSQ/Coursera-Stanford-Greedy-Algorithms-Minimum-Spanning-Trees-and-Dynamic-Programming)

 - Week 1:
   - [Greedy algorithm](https://github.com/SSQ/Coursera-Stanford-Greedy-Algorithms-Minimum-Spanning-Trees-and-Dynamic-Programming/blob/master/Lecture%20Slides/19.2-algo2-greedy-sched2-typed.pdf);